 Winter is a relative term in Memphis, where we can deliver nearly year-round patio weather.
 However, during our occasional stretches of cooler temps, you'll enjoy plenty of tasty ways to warm your belly.
-Try these local-favorite restaurants, bars and menu items to start
+Whether you're in town for one of Memphis' lively winter events or just exploring the city this winter, try these local-favorite restaurants, bars and menu items to start:

 Craving steaming bowls of soup or noodles?

 You can find plenty of Asian restaurants in Midtown if spicy, fragrant soups are what you have in mind: Think Vietnamese, Korean, Thai and Chinese.
-Crazy Noodle (2015 Madison) is a sweet little place tucked in just down the street from Overton Square.
+The Crazy Noodle (2015 Madison) is a sweet little place tucked in just down the street from Overton Square.
 They have an amazing variety of ramen as well as Korean favorites like manduguk, which features Korean dumplings, flat rice cakes, cabbage, carrots, onions, shiitakes and zucchini.
 It’s stirred with an egg and topped with seaweed.
-Meanwhile, Phuong Long (306 Cleveland) serves fresh and delicious pho with all the fixings.
 For ramen and dumplings on a fine-dining level, Good Fortune Co. is your go-to.
 Locals are still giving thanks that this popular pop-up made a permanent home in Memphis' South Main Historic Arts District.

 If you're looking for a more traditional soup to stick to your bones, then get a bowl of Huey’s hearty potato soup.
 Go ahead, get a burger too.
 If chili is your thing, Young Avenue Deli has a great meaty and vegetarians options.
 For the ultimate chicken soup fix, try Maciel’s sublime chicken chipotle soup (listed as Caldo Tlalpeno).
-Other bowls not to be missed: beef consommé from Taconganas food truck (order with tacos "nganas style" with melted cheese, then dip the tacos in the savory broth) and the expertly executed French onion soup at Bishop.
-You'll find Bishop, the newest fine dining concept from acclaimed Memphis chefs Andrew Ticer and Michael Hudman, inside the stylish Central Station Hotel.
+Other bowls not to be missed: beef consommé from Taconganas food truck (order with tacos "nganas style" with melted cheese, then dip the tacos in the savory broth).
+Inside Crosstown Concourse, try the African peanut soup and more internationally inspired bowls at Global Cafe.
+Petals of Peony brings the heat with authentic Sichuan dishes in Midtown and Cordova.

 Get your hearty proteins